Yashhh08/Practice-Assignments/README.md

 # Tech-Skills-Tracker

-Welcome to the Tech-Skills-Tracker repository! 🚀 Here, I document my learning journey and showcase projects related to various technologies, including Angular, Node.js, React, and Next.js.
-Each section in this repository corresponds to a specific technology, and within each section, you'll find projects highlighting my skills and progress.
+Welcome to the Tech-Skills-Tracker repository! 🚀 Here, I document my learning journey and showcase projects related to various technologies, currently including Angular, Node.js, React and Next.js.
+Each section in this repository corresponds to a specific technology and within each section you'll find projects highlighting my skills and progress.

 <!--
 ## Table of Contents-->